 As we’re working with cheese, you’ll want to be a bit choosey with the liquids you use to thin out your queso.
 Milk, half and half, or heavy cream would be my first recommendations – their creaminess is the best match!

 The brine liquid in your pickled jalapenos can also be used!
-It’ll add a real intense flavor, of course, and is best if you only want to thin things out just a smidge.
+It’ll add a really intense flavor, of course, and is best if you only want to thin things out just a smidge.

 Authentic queso is made with evaporated milk or regular milk, cheese, and cornstarch.